0xluckycoder/ecommerce/README.md

 - [ ] - store user role specific additional attributes in DB

-- [ ] - follow RESTful design
+- [x] - follow RESTful design
-    - [ ] - read and understand Restful api structure
+    - [x] - read and understand Restful api structure
-    - [ ] - design a RESTful API structure for adding attributes
+    - [/] - design a RESTful API structure for adding attributes

+- [ ] - when user sign up for the first time database record will automatically gets created with empty values
+    - add addional attribute to identify that it is a new record
+    - fill required attributes with sample data and later update when user completes the setup

 - [ ] - logout
     - [ ] - add logout button in navbar